Esri/developer-support/README.md

 ###Follow these guidelines when making a contribution

-* Place code samples in folders according to programing language
+* Place code in folders according to programing language
-* Use lower case and dashes when creating new folder names
+* Use lowercase and dashes when creating new folder names
 * Always create a new folder for each new sample
-* Add a readme along with each sample you share
+* Add a readme file with each sample describing what the code achieves
 * Remove framework files and unnecessary files before contributing